 - In some African tribes, large ceramic and wooden plates are held in the mouth to stretch out the lips.
 Bigger lips = more desirable.
 Eventually, the lips have stretched so much that the whole plate can be pushed into the mouth with ease!

 - Perhaps strangest of all is the modern West.
 Many women undergo surgery to alter the size of their breasts, waists and lips.
 Other surgical procedures are also common, usually based around increasing the appearance of youth.

 Imagine if Western culture had evolved to desire mouth-plates instead of silicone breasts.
 Imagine women on the cover of Vogue holding ceramic plates in their mouths, or Pamela Anderson running down a sandy Californian beach, mouth-plate bouncing up and down as she goes.

 It sounds ridiculous, but is it any more ridiculous than putting lumps of silicone in your breasts?
-Or spend all your time and money to afford the liposuction cost of thousands of dollars?
+Or something like liposuction, where you save up thousands to literally have the fat sucked out of you?
 All over the world, people go to incredible lengths to match up to the standards of beauty their culture endorses.
 At first glance these standards do not appear to be consistent.
 When a culture changes, its standards of beauty often change with it.
 So to a certain extent, beauty is ‘democratic’, decided by whatever the people happen to prefer.
 But there’s more to this story than differences.
 For example, even though “thin is in” at the moment, it’s not true that every thin woman is considered beautiful, is it?
 You couldn’t replace a Playboy centrefold with a random girl of equal weight.